 The relative error of structure identification in all experiments was calculated as a percentage of identification failures over the whole test lattice collection.
-At the first stage 6-dimensional vectors comprising of learning data of two types were fed to the TSK neural net.
+At the first stage 6-dimensional vectors comprising of learning data of two types were fed to the TSK and Mamdani-Zadeh neural nets.
 The output layer held two neurons according to the number of classes being recognized.
-The results are shown in Table 3.
+The results are similar for both network models (see Table 2).

-It is worth noticing that the neural net could not discriminate triclinic lattices (in fact, arbitrary lattices) from trigonal lattices (three equal edges and three equal angles).
+It is worth noticing that the neural nets could not discriminate triclinic lattices (in fact, arbitrary lattices) from trigonal lattices (three equal edges and three equal angles).
 The reason is that the placing of these two lattice types in a single subgroup is not entirely correct: triclinic lattices are described by six independent parameters (six non-zero columns), and trigonal lattices by two independent parameters (also six non-zero columns).
 So, we put these two lattice types in one subgroup "formally" rather than "physically".

-At the second stage of the investigation, the data collection presenting all the seven lattice types was used to train the neural net.
-Six-dimensional vectors made up of this data were fed to the TSK neural net.
+At the second stage of the investigation, the data collection presenting all the seven lattice types was used to train the both neural nets.
+Six-dimensional vectors made up of this data were fed to the TSK and Mamdani-Zadeh neural nets.
 According to the number of classes to be recognized, the output layer had seven neurons.
-The experimental results show that the network recognize hexagonal-and monoclinic-type lattices (subgroups 2 and 3) without failure.
+The experimental results show that the both network models recognize hexagonal- and monoclinic-type lattices (subgroups 2 and 3) without failure.
 It is because the learning data for these lattice types has different combinations of zero and non-zero columns than that for other lattice types.
-In other words, the neural net recognize the lattices of hexagonal and monoclinic type as non-overlapping classes.
+In other words, the neural nets recognize the lattices of hexagonal and monoclinic type as non-overlapping classes.

 hR hP mP oP tP сP

 aP 10 0 0 0 1 1

 hR 0 0 0 0 2

 hP 15 15 43 12

 mP 42 16 10

-оP 16 8
+oP 16 8

 tP 12

-Table 3.
+Table 2.
 Relative errors of crystal lattice structureidentification in pair learning of the TSK networkusing a 7000-lattice sample.

 Additionally, the third stage of experiments was carried out to recognize lattice types belonging to subgroups 1 and 4.
-The TSK neural net with 6 inputs and 2 outputs were used to deal with lattices of subgroup 1.
-The same net with 3 inputs corresponding to non-zero columns of initial data and 3 outputs were engaged to process subgroup 4.
+The TSK and Mamdani-Zadeh neural nets with 6 inputs and 2 outputs were used to deal with lattices of subgroup 1.
+The same nets with 3 inputs corresponding to non-zero columns of initial data and 3 outputs were engaged to process subgroup 4.
 The identification failure rate of the TSK neural net was 10% for subgroup 1, and 25% for subgroup 4.
+With the Mamdani-Zadeh neural net this rate was 4% for lattices from subgroup 1 and 12% for subgroup 4.

 Let us compare the values of the relative errors with the results presented in [Kir01a, Kup01a] where the recognition of lattice types was done with the aid of parametric identification methods.
-By way of example let us look at the best result of structure identification obtained in comparative estimation of Bravais cell parameters and Wigner-Seitz cell volumes [Kup01a] (see Table 4).
+By way of example let us look at the best result of structure identification obtained in comparative estimation of Bravais cell parameters and Wigner-Seitz cell volumes [Kup01a] (see Table 3).

 hR hP mP oP tP сP

 aP 0 0 1 0 0 0

 hR 0 0 2 3 26

 hP 7 0 0 0

 mP 22 10 0

-oP 34 15
+оP 34 15

 tP 26

-Table 4.
+Table 3.
 Relative errors of crystal lattice structure identification using parametric identification methods.